 Oppenheimer Holdings Inc., through its operating subsidiaries, is a leading middle market investment bank and full service broker-dealer that is engaged in a broad range of activities in the securities industry, including retail securities brokerage, institutional sales and trading, market-making, research, investment banking (both corporate and public finance), investment advisory and asset management services and trust services.
 Its principal subsidiaries are Oppenheimer & Co.
 Inc. ("Oppenheimer") and Oppenheimer Asset Management Inc. ("OAM").
-As of December 31, 2023, we provided our services from 90 offices in 25 states located throughout the United States, offices in Puerto Rico, Tel Aviv, Israel, Hong Kong, China, London, England, St. Helier, Isle of Jersey, Portugal and Geneva, Switzerland.
+As of December 31, 2024, we provided our services from 88 offices in 25 states located throughout the United States, offices in Puerto Rico, Tel Aviv, Israel, Hong Kong, China, London, England, St. Helier, Isle of Jersey and Geneva, Switzerland.
 The Company provides investment advisory services through OAM and Oppenheimer Investment Management LLC ("OIM") and Oppenheimer's financial advisor directed programs.
-At December 31, 2023, client assets under management ("AUM") totaled \$43.9 billion.
+At December 31, 2024, client assets under management ("AUM") totaled \$49.4 billion.
 AUM includes the total market value of client investments in discretionary and non-discretionary advisory programs and as well as the net asset value of private placement of alternative investments offered by and held by clients of the firm.
-Client assets under administration ("CAUA") as of December 31, 2023 totaled \$118.2 billion.
+Client assets under administration ("CAUA") as of December 31, 2024 totaled \$129.5 billion.
 CAUA includes AUM and the other assets for which the firm provides services.
-We also provide trust services and products through Oppenheimer Trust Company of Delaware and discount brokerage services through Freedom Investments, Inc. ("Freedom").
-Through OPY Credit Corp., we conduct secondary trading activities related to the purchase and sale of loans, primarily on a riskless principal basis.
-At December 31, 2023, the Company employed 2,942 employees (2,903 full-time and 39 part-time), of whom 931 were financial advisors.
+We also provide trust services and products through Oppenheimer Trust Company of Delaware Inc. and discount brokerage services through Freedom Investments, Inc. ("Freedom").
+Through OPY Credit Corp., we conduct secondary trading activities related to the purchase and sale of loans and trade claims, primarily on a riskless principal basis.
+At December 31, 2024, the Company employed 3,018 employees (2,977 full-time and 41 part-time), of whom 931 were financial advisors.